alphagov/govuk-frontend/src/components/radios/README.md

       "items": [
         {
           "value": "part-2",
-          "html": "<span class=\"govuk-heading-s govuk-!-mb-r1\">Part 2 of the Housing Act 2004</span> For properties that are 3 or more stories high and occupied by 5 or more people"
+          "text": "<span class=\"govuk-heading-s govuk-!-mb-r1\">Part 2 of the Housing Act 2004</span> For properties that are 3 or more stories high and occupied by 5 or more people", "safe": true
         },
         {
           "value": "part-3",
-          "html": "<span class=\"govuk-heading-s govuk-!-mb-r1\">Part 3 of the Housing Act 2004</span> For properties that are within a geographical area defined by a local council"
+          "text": "<span class=\"govuk-heading-s govuk-!-mb-r1\">Part 3 of the Housing Act 2004</span> For properties that are within a geographical area defined by a local council", "safe": true
         }
       ]
     }) }}